 If these cost too much and you have a handy-person who can help, you can always make your own laptop stand.

-You can also use something like a over-bed tables to sit over the bed and put the laptop on that so the computer is easier to move away from you without having to lift it.
+You can also use something like over-bed tables to sit over the bed and put the laptop on that so the computer is easier to move away from you without having to lift it.
 Some of these have a lip on the edge and tilt towards you to make the angle of the laptop easier to use.

 - Overbed Table with Pivot/Tilt